 G.S.R Delegate What happened at my first Area Assembly?
 What Happened at my first Conference?
 For what was I unprepared?
 For what was I unprepared?
 How can I prepare better for the next meeting?
 How can I prepare better for the next meeting?
-What did I learn that is not in the Service Manual?
+What did Haam that is not in the Comice What did I loom that is not in the What did I learn that is not in the Service Manual?
 What did I learn that is not in the Service Manual?
 What can I pass on to the Alternate G.S.R to prepare them better?
 What can I pass on to the Alternate Delegate to prepare them better?
 What other service would I like to do in the Fellowship after my term of office is over?
 What other service would I like to do in the Fellowship after my term of office is over?
 What can I do to get involved in other service now?
 Like serving on an Area or National Committee.
 What can I do to get involved in other service now?
 Like serving on an Area or National Committee.